 For a taste of true blue Australia and a dose of good old country hospitality, a cold beverage or an event with heart, make sure you include a stop in our unique villages on your travel itinerary.

 Euchareena / Drop by a village where history and community run deep.
-Though small in size, Euchareena has its own unique claims to fame, like in 1926 when a crop of ‘Boomey Variety’ wheat from Euchareena won the World Wide Wheat Championship in Regina, Canada.
+Though small in size, Euchareena has its own unique claims to fame.
+The nearby heritage-listed mud brick Nubrygyn Inn was held up by the notorious bushranger Ben Hall only weeks before he met his untimely end.
 A number of original buildings still stand dating back to the time the village was formed in 1834 including the Euchareena School, which is one of only a few ‘beehive buildings’ still standing in Australia.

 Eumungerie / Less than 30 minutes drive from Dubbo and you are surrounded by hectares of stunning Australian landscape in Eumungerie.
 Avid bird watchers and naturalists are in their element in the nearby Goonoo National Park, where you can while away the day bushwalking, cycling and even horse riding on marked trails.